Titanic Belfast Gallery Refresh

 Titanic Belfast has re-opened its doors to the public on Saturday 04th March following a multimillion-pound gallery refresh programme.

 Marcon were delighted to be appointed Principal Contractor once again to deliver the fit out of this world-famous visitor attraction.
-We are honoured to be able to say we have delivered all gallery fit outs to date within this iconic building, as well as the fit out of the Galley Cafe, Bistro 401, and Titanic Store.
+We are proud to say we have delivered all gallery fit outs to date within this iconic building, as well as the fit out of the Galley Cafe, Bistro 401, and Titanic Store.

 The refreshed experience combines immersive technology with original maritime heritage collection to tell the authentic story of the Titanic and offer an enriched and emotive experience.